isabella232/aspnet-webhooks-rest-sample/README.md

 To use the Microsoft Graph ASP.NET Webhooks sample, you need the following:

-- Visual Studio 2015 or later installed on your development computer.
+- Visual Studio 2017 installed on your development computer.
 - A [work or school account](http://dev.office.com/devprogram).
 - The application ID and key from the application that you [register on the Application Registration Portal](#register-the-app).
 - A public HTTPS endpoint to receive and send HTTP requests.
 You can host this on Microsoft Azure or another service, or you can [use ngrok](#ngrok) or a similar tool while testing.